nickzuber/material-paper/README.md

 There are an array of possible settings that you can configure within the `settings` attribute.
 Here is a list of what they are and what kinds of parameters they expect:

- - **background** - *string* - The background of the paper component; expects some color, image link, etc. If you're trying to set the background to an image, just using the `url` of the image is enough.
+ - **background** - *string* - The background of the paper component; expects some color, image link, etc. If you're trying to set the background to an image, just using the format `url('path/to/image.png')`.

  - **style** - *object* - Defines any custom styles to the paper component.
 The contents of this object is that of any other traditional style object.